Cable Saver Replacement Cable End Bushings for MK5 and MK6

 Install: We don't have MK5/MK6 specific install videos at this time.
 For MK5 cars there is an Early and a Late shifter.
 On the Early (2004-2006) MK5-based cars, the side to side bushing can be changed through the left side cutout in the shift box.
 On 2007 and later cars with a riveted forward pivot pin the bushings in this kit can only be installed by accessing the shifter from underneath the car.
 This involves removing the center exhaust pipe and related heat shield from the center tunnel.
 On Early cars, the front to back bushing can be accessed from inside the cabin only if you drill a hole in the side of the shift box as shown in the MK4-specific video below.
 Early MK5 cars are virtually the same as MK4 and the Late (2007 and later) cars and must access the shifter from the bottom of the car.

-US shipping: USPS 1st Class with tracking is available for less than $3.00 with an average delivery time of 2-5 days.
-We also offer and highly recommend $6.90 FedEx 2nd Day if your car is not drivable and you need a guaranteed 2nd business day delivery.
+US shipping: USPS 1st Class with tracking is available for about $3.00 with an average delivery time of 2-5 days.
+We also offer and highly recommend $6.99 FedEx 2nd Day if your car is not drivable and you need a guaranteed 2nd business day delivery.
 In most cases, FedEx will deliver on Saturdays, too!
 We ship Monday through Friday from Texas.